johan162/asus_cfwall/README.md

 * firewall-start .
 Utility script to be put in the scripts directory to run the setup script at reboot

-* initfw_cydrop.sh  .
+* "AC66x/initfw_cydrop.sh"  .
 Setup script to create rules

+* "AC68x/initfw_cydrop.sh"  .
+Setup script to create rules

-* lsfro.sh .
+* "lsfor.sh" .
 Utility script to list FORWARD table chains

-* lsinp.sh .
+* "lsinp.sh" .
 Utility script to list INPUT table chains